bolner/Finite-Group-Explorer/README.md

 My main motivation was the lack of similar heuristic programs on the internet.
 I was curious which are the biggest groups that can be found this way, and how soon would one reach a combinatorial explosion on current CPUs.
 (This limit seems to be around order 10 for random search and 16-20 for the systematic.)

-The plan is to develop this application to a simple tool that helps to find concrete examples of groups mentioned in text books and to be able to generate their representations in many different formats.

 # Modules

 The underlying representation of the groups in each module is done by using [Cayley tables](https://en.wikipedia.org/wiki/Cayley_table).
 In addition to the Cayley table, the search algorithms are making use of bitmasks that summarize values appearing on a given row or column (etc.).
 This technique is used frequently in Chess engines.